Anyone that works with glass will eventually need to fuse separate pieces together.

 Since the kiln can reach very high temperatures inside you should always be careful while using it.

 Make sure you thoroughly read the instructions and understand everything before you start.
+Additionally, taking a glass fusing class online can help a lot if the manual is difficult to understand.

 If the instructions indicate that the kiln only works with glass, don’t try to use other materials such as ceramics, metals or precious stones.
 Some of these materials might even explode due to the rapid heating.